Stratio/sparta/doc/src/site/sphinx/outputs.rst

    "language": ("english"/"spanish"...)
 Default: "none"

 * retrySleep:
-   Is possible assign the number of milliseconds to wait for reconnect with mongoDb nodes when the last client fails.
+   It is possible assign the number of milliseconds to wait for reconnect with MongoDb nodes when the last client fails.
-   Is recommendable set less time to the slide interval of the streaming.
+   It is recommendable set less time to the slide interval of the streaming window.
    You can omit this parameter in the policy.

    * Example: